Home > Basics > LakesConesus LakeCoordinates: 42.787°N 77.717°W Elevation: 835 feet/254.5 meters

 Finger Lakes Premier Properties (formerly Rental Plus) Resort Property Rentals of the Finger Lakes

-ParksAs far as short-term access is concerned, there are no state parks on the lake.
+ParksThere is only one state park--Conesus Lake State Park-- on the lake.
+Unfortunately, this park provides boat launching and picnicking facilities only.
 However, there are two town parks--Vitale Park at the northern end of the lake in the Town of Livonia and Long Point Park about midway down the lake on the western shore in the Town of Geneseo--that offer swimming, picnicking, and restrooms.
 Vitale Park offers concerts on Sunday evenings throughout the summer, which can be enjoyed from the park (bring your own folding chair) or in your boat on the water.
 The park is currently undergoing a renovation/expansion to add gardens, paths, and an interpretative center.

 Boat LaunchesConesus Lake Public Boat Launch--on East Lake Rd., 4 mi./6.4 km. south of Rt.
 20A.
 Hard surface ramp.
 Parking for 45 vehicles.
 Brochure.